08 Apr What to Bring Your Host Family: 12+ Gift Ideas

 - or your own personal network (friends of friends)

 It’s common practice for visitors to bring a token of appreciation for their hosts, whether they are paying for the homestay experience or being hosted free of charge.
-Picking a gift for someone you’ve never met before can be quite a challenge, so we’ve compiled a small list of ideas to help you choose the perfect present.
+Picking a gift for someone you’ve never met before can be quite a challenge, so we’ve compiled a small list of host family gift ideas to help you choose the perfect present.

 Tips For A Good Gift